aepyornis/ruby-netsloth/README.md

 When it asks you to set up InfluxDB just ignore that step.

 After creating your user, the next thing you must do is create a bucket.
 Navigate to Load Data > Buckets > Create Bucket.
+Change 'config.yml' entry 'bucket' to match the name you gave the bucket.

 Next create an API token from Load Data > API Tokens > Generate API Token.